peter88213/novelyst_templates/README.md

 ## Feedback?
 Ideas?
 Feature requests?

-You can go to the [novelyst "discussions" forum](https://github.com/peter88213/noveltree/discussions) and start a thread.
+You can go to the [noveltree "discussions" forum](https://github.com/peter88213/noveltree/discussions) and start a thread.

 # Contributing